tzuanwang/Engagement-Patterns-Across-Media-Platforms/README.md

-# Spark Project: Understanding Emotions in IMDB Movie Reviews
+# Engagement Patterns Across Media Platforms

 ## Overview

 **Goal:**
-The goal of this project is to understand the relationship between **emotions**, **ratings**, and **keyword frequency** in movie reviews.
+The goal of this project is to understand the relationship between **emotions**, **ratings**, and **keyword frequency** in book reviews, movie reviews and lyrics.
 By analyzing these patterns, we aim to enable **personalized and meaningful recommendations** based on user feedback.

-This project uses **Apache Spark** to analyze the IMDB reviews dataset from [Kaggle](https://www.kaggle.com/datasets/ebiswas/imdb-review-dataset) (7.78 GB).
+This project uses **Apache Spark** to analyze the datasets from Amazon, IMDB, and Genius platforms.
 The project consists of two main analyses:

 1. **Emotion Analysis**